fmla-leave-assistant/fmla-leave-assistant/README.md

 As a admin I want to be able to see an employees data so that I can ensure complaince

-Management
+#### Management
-As a manager I want to see data rendered in an easy to understand view so that I can track patterns in that data.
+* As a manager I want to see data rendered in an easy to understand view so that I can track patterns in that data.
-As a manager I want a product that reduces operational burden so that we save time as an organization
+* As a manager I want a product that reduces operational burden so that we save time as an organization

-Conflict plan
+#### Conflict Resolution Plan

+* Remember first and foremost we are all on the same team and we should maintain that good will and shared vision.
-Try to get conflicting parties to self remediate, if that fails then bring in a third member of the group to mediate.
+* Try to get conflicting parties to self remediate, if that fails then bring in a third member of the group to mediate.
-If there is full on chaos we will delete the repo and then beg the instructor for mercy.
+* If there is full on chaos we will delete the repo and then beg the instructor for mercy.

-If you are pissed you should play a game.

-Anyone can tell anyone else to take five.

-Remember first and foremost we are all on the same team and we should maintain that good will and shared vision.

-No one is here trying to break stuff, we are all here working towards the same goal.

-If Lee is trying to boss everyone around, tell him to take five and chill tf out. (~Lee wrote this)

-To address members who may not be contributing we will in a non-accusatory manor inform that member that more work is expected of them and then encourage and support them in order to make that happen.

-Communication plan

-Cell phones / slack
--text to check slack but most information should be passed through slack after hours communication is okay but there is no expectation of checking slack or phones outside of specified hours.
-6:30 - 9:30 pm working hours (regular class hours)
-Safe environment - reference conflict plan
-Everyone will talk everyday

-Scope
+## Scope:
 *MVP*
 ----------------
 --Front end--
-Customer page w/ week view
+Customer page with week view
 Login

 --API--